Designs related through projective and Hopf maps: Examples and optimality

-For $\Bbb F\in\mathcal N\setminus\{\Bbb R\}$, $X^d$ may similarly be built from the 1-design $\Pi_\Bbb F(B^d)\subset\Bbb{FP}^n$ and the 3-design $X^k\subset S^k$ using the $\Bbb F$-projective construction of Theorem \ref{thm:bigthm}.
-The sets $X^m$ are familiar examples of spherical designs known as cross-polytopes and are known to be tight 3-designs \cite{BannaiBannai09}, where a $t$-design on $S^d$ is called \emph{tight} if it achieves the lower bound on the size of such a design provided by Delsarte-Goethals-Seidel \cite[Definition 5.13]{Delsarte...77}.
+is a $3$-design on $S^{n}$ by the real projective setting of Theorem \ref{thm:bigthm}. \end{example} For $\Bbb K\in\{\Bbb C,\Bbb H,\Bbb O\}$, $X^d$ may similarly be built from the 1-design $\Pi_\Bbb K(B^d)\subset\Bbb{KP}^n$ and the 3-design $X^k\subset S^k$ using the $\Bbb K$-projective construction of Theorem \ref{thm:bigthm}.
+The sets $X^m$ are known to be \emph{tight} 3-designs \cite{BannaiBannai09}, where a $t$-design is called tight if it achieves the lower bound on the size of such a design provided by Delsarte, Goethals, and Seidel \cite[Definition 5.13]{Delsarte...77} in the spherical setting or the analogous bounds of Dunkl \cite{Dunkl79} and of Bannai and Hoggar \cite[Proposition 1.1]{BannaiHoggar85} in the projective setting.

 A number of tight projective $t$-designs were presented by Hoggar \cite[Table 3]{Hoggar82} and Levenshtein compiled these and other projective designs into a list \cite[Table 9.2]{Levenshtein92}.
 Tight designs outlined by Hoggar include a 40-point 3-design on $\Bbb{CP}^3$ \cite[Example 6]{Hoggar82}, a 126-point 3-design on $\Bbb{CP}^5$ \cite[Example 7]{Hoggar82}, and a 165-point 3-design on $\Bbb{HP}^5$ \cite[Example 9]{Hoggar82}.
-Noting that $V_{t+1}$ as in \eqref{eq:ngon} is a tight t-design on $S^1$ for any $t\in\Bbb N_{+}$ \cite{Hong82} and that the 48-point 7-design on $S^3$ discussed by Cohn-Conway-Elkies-Kumar \cite{Cohn...06} as an initial example of a design built as in Theorem \ref{thm:bigthm} is conjectured to be optimally small among 7-designs on $S^3$ \cite[Table 1]{Sloane...03}, we get from the construction of Theorem \ref{thm:bigthm} a 320-point 7-design on $S^7$, a 1,008-point 7-design on $S^{11}$, and a 7,920-point 7-design on $S^{23}$.
-While each of these designs is putatively optimally small among 7-designs on their respective spheres built using Theorem \ref{thm:bigthm}, these designs are not themselves tight---in fact, tightness is rare among designs built on $S^d$ as in Theorem \ref{thm:bigthm} for $\Bbb F\in\mathcal N\setminus\{\Bbb R\}$.
+Noting that $V_{t+1}$ as in \eqref{eq:ngon} is a tight t-design on $S^1$ for any $t\in\Bbb N_{+}$ \cite[Theorem A]{Hong82} and that the 48-point 7-design on $S^3$ discussed by Cohn, Conway, Elkies, and Kumar \cite{Cohn...06} as an initial example of a design built as in the complex Hopf construction of Theorem \ref{thm:bigthm} is conjectured to be an optimally small 7-design on $S^3$ \cite[Table 1]{Sloane...03}, we get from Theorem \ref{thm:bigthm} a 320-point 7-design on $S^7$, a 1,008-point 7-design on $S^{11}$, and a 7,920-point 7-design on $S^{23}$.
+While each of these designs is putatively optimally small among 7-designs on their respective spheres built using Theorem \ref{thm:bigthm}, these designs are not themselves tight---in fact, tightness is rare among designs built on $S^d$ as in Theorem \ref{thm:bigthm} for $\Bbb K\in\{\Bbb C,\Bbb H,\Bbb O\}$.